Md-Abu-Sadik/student-attendance-system/README.md

 ## How to View
 1. Open each `.html` file in your browser directly.
-2. (Backend integration will be added on Day 2)
+2. (Backend integration will be added on week 2)

 ## Folder Structure

+student-attendance-system/
+├── templates/
+│ ├── login.html
+│ └── dashboard.html
+├── static/css/
+├── README.md